Return to Layout List

 And, of course, I'll be using my modular technique. ;)

-(Edit: The last couple of statements proved to be prophetic.)
+Edit: The last couple of statements proved to be prophetic, but the "shelf diorama" was not to be.
+(See Layouts page 10.)

 Shelf Diorama